 These stands can be convenient as they provide easy access to your kayak.
 And once warm weather rolls around again, the stands fold up and can be stored away until next winter.

-Wall slings are a way to help save space indoors or outdoors.
+Wall straps or slings are a way to help save space indoors or outdoors.
 Typically made of nylon, wall slings conform to the shape of your kayak and allow you to store your kayak on its side and off the ground.
 They also come designed with quick-release buckles that can help make loading and unloading simple.
 Make sure to check the weight limit on wall slings before placing your kayak in one.
 These slings can be an option for multiple kayaks as some varieties come designed to hold two or three kayaks.

 KEEP IT NEAR THE WATER